jjahearn/Turret-Game/README.md

 2017

--entity moves toward cursor, moving with a fixed turning radius.
+-entity moves toward cursor on click, moving with a fixed turning radius.

 -collision detection, custom collision points on entity.